PdxCodeGuild/IntroToProgramming/labs/lab10-anagram_checker.md

 ## Anagram

-Two words are anagrams of each other if the letters of one can be rearranged to fit the other. e.g. `dormitory` and `dirty room`.
+Two words are anagrams of each other if the letters of one can be rearranged to fit the other. e.g. `dormitory` and `dirtyroom`.

 Write a program that lets the user enter two strings, and tells them if they are anagrams of each other.